jtregenza/jtregenza.github.io/_posts/2015-03-21-designer-by-way-of-actor.markdown

 layout: "post"
 ---

-I'll come right out and say it, I learnt a damn lot about being a designer from being an actor.
+I'll come right out and say it, I learned a damn lot about being a designer from being an actor.

-I'm not a school trained designer, I've learnt through trial and error and pushing myself time and time again.
-I like to think I'm becoming better at it everyday.
+I'm not a school trained designer, I've learned through trial and error and pushing myself time and time again.
+I like to think I'm becoming better at it every day.

 For most designers, selling the work may be the problem and I was no different.
-At least until I started feeling a bit more sure footed in my designs and craft.
+At least until I started feeling a bit more sure-footed in my designs and craft.
 The selling of the design though was never an issue and I thank the likes of Sophocles and Shakespeare for it.

 <blockquote>This device is best explored by actor Josh Tregenza, who transforms himself into the cheeky Guard and the elderly Teiresias with chameleon-like changeability</blockquote>